desko27/mediaportal/README.md

 | <kbd>SHIFT</kbd> + <kbd>ALT</kbd> + <kbd>A</kbd> | Send next content |
 | <kbd>SHIFT</kbd> + <kbd>ALT</kbd> + <kbd>0</kbd> | Stop sending current content |
 | <kbd>SHIFT</kbd> + <kbd>ALT</kbd> + <kbd>[1-9]</kbd> | Send content on desired position |

+### How can I reorder the list of files?
+The list of files is ordered alphabetically by default, that's why it's recommended that all your files are named with a numeric prefix beforehand, for instance.
+But you may prefer to keep the original file names or making last minute moves.
+That's the reason why, once the list of files is loaded, you can just drag any of them to another position.